• Github

 Dict[str, value]

-the value of a Mechanism is not necessarily the same as its output_values attribute, which lists the values of its OutputPorts.
+of a Mechanism is not necessarily the same as itsoutput_values

 2d np.array [array(float64)]